News & Events

 External Mentoring Events of Interest

-The Mentoring Institute (@University of New Mexico) takes place over five days, from Oct.
-21 – 25, 2024, in Albuquerque, New Mexico.
+The Mentoring Institute external link (University of New Mexico) Takes place each fall in Albuquerque, New Mexico.
 The organization aims to support the development and enhancement of mentoring programs and convene a local, state, national and international group of colleagues to discuss evidence-based practices and research.

-SACNAS: Advancing Chicanos/Hispanics & Native Americans in Science (SACNAS) is a yearly, multidisciplinary event that aims to support individuals in their research and professional development and provide a space to celebrate multicultural traditions.
-The next conference takes place from Oct.
-31 to Nov.
-2, 2024, in Phoenix, Arizona.
+SACNAS: Advancing Chicanos/Hispanics & Native Americans in Science external link (SACNAS) is a yearly, multidisciplinary event that aims to support individuals in their research and professional development and provide a space to celebrate multicultural traditions.
+The conference occurs each fall.

-The Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) 2024 meeting will be held from Nov.
-13-16, in Pittsburgh, Pennsylvania.
-This conference welcomes undergraduate students, graduate students, postdocs, administrators and faculty who are committed to encouraging students who are minorities, first-generation, veterans, and/or disabled to continue to higher-education in STEM fields.
+The Annual Biomedical Research Conference for Minoritized Scientists external link (ABRCMS) is a conference that welcomes undergraduate students, graduate students, postdocs, administrators and faculty who are committed to encouraging students who are minorities, first-generation, veterans, and/or disabled to advance their work in STEM research careers.
+The annual conference occurs each Fall.

-Understanding Interventions (UI) will now be held Feb.
-7-8, 2025 in Baltimore, Maryland.
-Understanding Interventions was established to facilitate dissemination and exchange of hypothesis-based research on interventions and initiatives that broaden participation in science and engineering research careers.
+Understanding Interventions external link (UI) was established to facilitate dissemination and exchange of hypothesis-based research on interventions and initiatives that broaden participation in science and engineering research careers.
 The conference is designed to create a dialogue among behavioral/social science and education researchers, evaluators, and faculty in STEM (science, technology, engineering, and mathematics) fields who participate in intervention programs.
+Please see the website for conference and publication outlet information.